wartman/scout/readme.md

   // so you might want to use `scout.EfficentChildren` (which has a
   // different strategy for adding sub-views) if you're going to be
   // updating the view a lot.
+  //
+  // Note that all Signals, like `collection.onAdd` are `Observable`,
+  // which is why we can use it here.
   @:observe(collection.onAdd)
   function addView(model:ExampleModel) {
     children.add(new ExampleModelView({